KEC-Offical/KEC-Offical/README.md

 ## KEC

-👋 Hi!
+👋 Hello!
 I'm Kerem, welcome to the my GitHub profile.